Cheapest North Carolina General Liability Insurance Companies

 COMPANY HIGHLIGHTS

-biBERK ranks cheapest across four major industry categories in North Carolina, claiming 19% of all lowest rates statewide.
-Cleaning services and fitness facilities see the strongest advantages, like house cleaning operations, janitorial services, gyms and yoga studios benefit most from biBERK's pricing.
-Small businesses pay $102 monthly on average, which runs 10% below the state average for annual savings of $121.
+biBerk ranks cheapest across four major industry categories in North Carolina, accounting for 19% of all the lowest rates statewide.
+Cleaning services and fitness facilities get the biggest savings, including house cleaning operations, janitorial services, gyms and yoga studios.
+Small businesses pay $102 a month on average, 10% below the state average, for annual savings of $121.

 Most often cheapest for these business profiles:

-• General industries most often cheapest for: Cleaning Services, Fitness Services, Real Estate & Property Services, Recreation & Sports
+• General industries: Cleaning Services, Fitness Services, Real Estate and Property Services, Recreation and Sports

 Simply Business